 If you are a Hybrid Retirement Plan member, you may be eligible for severance benefits under the defined benefit component of your plan if you are involuntarily separated from employment.
 See your human resource office.

-For more information about your options under the defined contribution component of the Hybrid Retirement Plan, call toll-free 1-VRS-DC-Plan1 (1-877-327-5261, select Option 1) to speak with an Investor Services Representative.
+For more information about your options under the defined contribution component of the Hybrid Retirement Plan, call toll-free 1-VRS-DC-Plan1 (1-877-327-5261, select Option 1) to speak with an Participant Services Representative.

 - Full-time classified state employees and qualifying part-time classified state employees covered by the Virginia Personnel Act.